 1993 – Birth and Near Death Experience

 I was born, Brendan Aw Ming Sheng on February 1st, 1993, at Mount Elizabeth Hospital in Singapore.

-For my western friends, Ming Sheng (明盛) is my Chinese name.
+Ming Sheng (明盛) is my Chinese name.

 Fun fact – I almost died when the doctors discovered during the pre-delivery scan that the umbilical cord was wrapped around my neck just as I was due to come out.